Potential Python Interview Questions

 How well did you do?
 Did you know the answers to each question?

 Don’t beat yourself up if you miss any.
-Like we said before, 99.9% of the time, the questions will almost always be more technically focused, but it's still worth keeping these broader language answers in mind, just in case.
+Like I said before, 99.9% of the time, the questions will almost always be more technically focused, but it's still worth keeping these broader language answers in mind, just in case.

 By the way, if you want to learn both technical and non-technical skills that you need to have a successful career in the tech industry, then come join us as a member of Zero To Mastery.